Dear Doctor: Reception

+Accolades

+Dear Doctor has been listed among the best episodes of Star Trek: Enterprise and of all Star Trek.

-In 2014, The A.V.
-Club include this episode on their list of 10 episodes that best represented the series.
-Reviewer Alasdair Wilkins noted that the episode has been called the best or worst of the first season depending on who you asked.
+The A.V.
+Club include this episode on their list of 10 episodes that best represented the series, reviewer Alasdair Wilkins noted that the episode has been called the best or worst of the first season depending on who you asked.
 Wilkins praised John Billingsley for his nuanced performance.
-In 2016, TrekNews.net rated it 8th on their top 10 essential episodes of Enterprise.
+TrekNews.net rated it 8th on their top 10 essential episodes of Enterprise.

-In 2014 Io9 listed the top 100 Star Trek episodes, and placed "Dear Doctor" in 45th place.
+Io9 listed the top 100 Star Trek episodes, and placed "Dear Doctor" in 45th place.

-In 2016, Vox rated this one of the top 25 essential episodes of all Star Trek.
+Vox rated this one of the top 25 essential episodes of all Star Trek.

-In 2017, ScreenRant ranked this episode the 14th darkest episode of the Star Trek franchise.
+Screen Rant ranked this episode the 14th darkest episode of the Star Trek franchise.
 They note that it starts off as a medical mystery, but culminates in Archer committing genocide.

-In 2015, Den of Geek in a review of important show characters, recommended this episode along with "Stigma", "The Breach", and "Doctor's Orders" for the Phlox character.
-In 2016, SyFy ranked Phlox 1st of the 6 main-cast space doctors of the Star Trek Franchise.
+Den of Geek in a review of important show characters, highlighted this episode along with "Stigma", "The Breach", and "Doctor's Orders" for the Phlox character.

 Controversy

 Almost immediately after airing, "Dear Doctor" received criticism from fans who disagreed with the conclusion of the episode.
 John Billingsley said in an interview afterwards that he "had a feeling that probably there'd be some upset".
-He didn't pay much attention to the response of fans on the Internet, and said of the online criticism that he "wasn't aware of it until well after the fact".
+He didn't pay much attention to the response of fans on the internet, and said of the online criticism that he "wasn't aware of it until well after the fact".
 It was subsequently mentioned in an article on ethics in Star Trek written by Faith and Ethics reporter Stuart Laidlaw of the Toronto Star, who compared the actions of Phlox and Archer at the end of the episode to the response of the international community during 1994's Rwandan genocide.